charlesveasey/vDome/README.md

 vDome is an application designed to calibrate multiple projectors on a hemispherical dome surface and display a domemaster formatted video, image, or interactive application. vDome also supports the play back of HD video files. vDome is generally used in two ways: 1) as a media player and 2) as a background process that listens to hardware/software input streams such as cameras, capture cards, and inter-application protocols such as Syphon, Spout, and Video4Linux.

 As a media player vDome utilizes native os media libraries and accepts most common file formats and codecs of the operating system.
 In general:
-  - Mac OS X: QuickTime / AV Foundation / HAP
+  - Mac OS X: QuickTime, AV Foundation, HAP
-  - Win 7/8: Windows Media Foundation / DirectShow / QuickTime / HAP
+  - Win 7/8: Windows Media Foundation, DirectShow, QuickTime, HAP
   - Linux: GStreamer

 For optimized video playback, use the following codecs:
   - OS X: ProRes 422 and H.264
-  - Windows 8.1: H.264, WMF
+  - Windows 8.1: H.264 and WMF
   - Linux Ubuntu: H.264

 To assist in media playback and creating playlists use the vDome Player interface: https://github.com/charlesveasey/vDome-player